Deputation/kernel_sockets_memory/README.md

 Some simple features like service unloading and complete disconnection (and cleanup) have been omitted from the project to prevent abuse by pay-to-cheat services that would abuse it for monetary gain.
 I'll leave these as an exercise to the reader.

 # Notes
 The driver was written entirely in C, while the client was written in C++.
-The part of the project meant to be used by people who have no idea how it works behind the scenes (the ``memory::virtual_controller_t`` class) is well documented.
+The part of the project meant to be used by people who have no idea how it works behind the scenes (the ``memory::virtual_controller_t`` class) is well documented. xorstr class from JustasMasiluis.
+Credits to him. https://github.com/JustasMasiulis/xorstr

 # Loading the driver
 The driver can be loaded regularly and also via DSE-bypass techniques like manual mapping, as it doesn't use any ``__try{} __except() {}`` blocks nor tries doing anything patchguard-unfriendly.
 Once loaded, the driver spawns a new thread for every client that would like to connect.